Linda L. Bray: Panama invasion

-Linda Bray was the first female combat officer to lead U.S. troops in battle, in 1989.
+Linda Bray was the first female commissioned officer to lead U.S. troops in battle, in 1989.

 From December 1989 to April 1990 Bray was deployed to Panama for Operation Just Cause as commander of the 988th Military Police Company.
 President Bush ordered the Panama Invasion following the murder of a U.S. Marine at a road block by soldiers of the Panama Defense Force (PDF), and the kidnapping and torture of two other US citizens during the same incident.
 The reason for the invasion was to overthrow Panama's military dictator at the time, Manuel Noriega.

 Bray and her platoon's objective was to neutralize an attack-dog kennel on the periphery of Panama City.
 They were armed with machine guns and grenade launchers.
 The kennel turned out to be heavily defended by the Panamanian Defense Forces (PDF).
 Her team used a bullhorn to tell them to surrender and also fired warning shots.
 When their warnings went unheeded, they opened fire.
 The PDF returned it.
 The battle lasted three hours before the kennel was secured.
 Her team killed three and captured one prisoner.
 Several of the attack dogs were also killed during the battle.

 At the time, women were barred from serving in combat roles.
 The team she led included both men and women.It was an important military operation.
 A woman led it, and she did an outstanding job. —Marlin Fitzwater, White House spokespersonShe was awarded the Army Commendation Medal for Valor.